About Student Counseling & Psychological Services Staff

 Doug Hankes

 Doug completed his Ph.D. in Counseling Psychology from the University of North Texas in 1996.
 He is a licensed psychologist in Alabama and Tennessee.
-Doug returned to his alma mater in 1998 after working at the University of Tennessee.
 He holds graduate faculty status in the Department of Psychology, the Department of Kinesiology, and the Department of Special Education, Rehabilitation, and Counseling.
 Doug describes his therapy approach as mindfully eclectic and fosters a collaborative relationship with clients to promote change.
 He has been actively involved at the national level in sport and exercise psychology and has served on the Executive Boards of the American Psychological Association (APA) Division 47 Society for Sport, Exercise and Performance Psychology and the Association for Applied Sport Psychology (AASP).
-Doug is currently the President of Division 47.
-He is an AASP Fellow and CMPC and is listed on the 2016-2020 United States Olympic Committee Sport Psychology Registry.
+Doug is Past President of Division 47.
+He is an AASP Fellow and CMPC Emeriti and is listed on the 2020-2024 United States Olympic Committee Sport Psychology Registry and Mental Health Registry.
 When he’s not at work, you can find him hiking the Appalachian Trail.

 Joeleen Cooper-Bhatia